dotnet/AspNetCore.Docs/aspnetcore/includes/RP-MVC/validation.md

 The validation attributes specify behavior that you want to enforce on the model properties they're applied to:

-* The `Required` and `MinimumLength` attributes indicates that a property must have a value; but nothing prevents a user from entering white space to satisfy this validation.
+* The `Required` and `MinimumLength` attributes indicate that a property must have a value; but nothing prevents a user from entering white space to satisfy this validation.
 * The `RegularExpression` attribute is used to limit what characters can be input.
 In the preceding code, "Genre":

   * Must only use letters.